7 Tips for Creating New Lettering Styles. My top tips for drawing original letters to create new, complete alphabets and fonts!

 Next, I sketch out the rest of the alphabet based on the characteristics of that sole letter I drew first.

-No. 4: Study and Refer to Classic & Well Designed Fonts.
+No. 4: Study and Refer to Classic & Well-Designed Fonts.

 Studying classic fonts will help you with particulars like Serif placement, angles, etc. Here are some of my personal favorites.